Close Menu

 SaaS Management is the holistic business practice of proactively managing, optimizing, and governing all the SaaS applications within a company’s portfolio.
 At Zylo, we think of it through the lens of inventory, license, and renewal management.

-With Zylo’s Inventory Management Solution, you can discover, categorize, and measure relevant metrics (like usage, contracts, and risk) on all the SaaS applications operating throughout your organization.
+Zylo Discovery EngineTake Zylo’s Inventory Management Solution, for instance.
+You can easily discover, categorize, and measure relevant metrics (like usage, contracts, and risk) on all the SaaS applications operating throughout your organization.

 How the Zylo Discovery Engine Powers the Most Comprehensive SaaS Management Platform